arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	}
 	````

-	The preceding code gets the blob reference by using the partition and row keys, and calls the **GetReadonlyUriWithSasForBlob** method passing the reference and the permissions as parameters.
+	The preceding code gets the blob reference by using the partition and row keys, and calls the **GetReadonlyUriWithSasForBlob** method passing the blob name as parameter.
 In this case, the SAS is created with **Read** permissions.

-1. You will now add the corresponding view to the previously created action.
+1. You will now add the corresponding view to the **Share** action you just created.
 To do so, right click in the **Home** folder under **Views**, go to **Add** and select **Existing Item...**.

-1. Browse to the **Assets/Ex4-IntroducingSAS** folder, select the **Share.cshtml** view and click **Add**.
+1. Browse to the _Assets/Ex4-IntroducingSAS_ folder, select the **Share.cshtml** file and click **Add**.

 1. Run the solution by pressing **F5**.

 1. Log into the application.
-If you do not have an user, register to create one.
+If you do not have a user, register to create one.

-1. If you previously uploaded some images using the account you used for login you can use them, otherwise, upload an image using the logged account.
+1. If you haven't uploaded images yet, upload one image now.

 1. Click the **Share** link, next to one of the uploaded photos.
 You will navigate to the _Share_ page.